 City codes are local laws adopted by the Phoenix City Council to improve the quality of life in neighborhoods by establishing minimum standards for buildings and properties.
 Following are some of the more commonly reported violations.
 Select a violation below for more information.

-Download the Top 8 Blight Violations brochure in
+Download the Top 8 Blight Violations brochure in English or

 Download the illegal signs brochure in